expertofvision/ecs521u-labs/lab-4/Lab-4.md

 };
 ```

-3. Get the value typed on the text area:
+4. Add the value typed on the text area:

 ```
 let txt = txt_field.value;
 ```

-4. Create an array that contains the vowels.
+5. Create an array that contains the vowels.
 This will be used later to check if a character in the text is a vowel

 ```
 let vowels = ['a', 'e', 'i', 'o', 'u'];